prog1010/prog101/docs/Objects.md

 In JavaScript objects are collections of values (similar to arrays or lists) that we can access by their name.
 The names that we assign to values are also called *keys* or *properties* of the object.

-The data structure behind an object implementation is also called a *dictionary* or *m map** which we will discuss later.
+The data structure behind an object implementation is also called a *dictionary* or *map** which we will discuss later.

 Just like arrays provide fast access to values based on their position (or index), objects provide fast access to